AmmarKheder/AI-paper-discussion/README.md

 - PHYMPGN: PHYSICS-ENCODED MESSAGE PASSING GRAPH NETWORK FOR SPATIOTEMPORAL PDE SYSTEMS
   - For PDE/ODE system, to find y(t1) = G(y(t0)), y(t1) = y(t0) + intergal of y'(t) between t0 and t1. y'(t) is a function of system state of time t, i.e, y'(t) = F(y(t)).
   - Numerical methods (Runge-Kutta) to approximate integral, so we only need to find y'(t) = F(y(t)), instead of find y(t1) = G(y(t0)).
+- Neurons spike back
+  - history of science and technology perspective